-The Company is pleased to present its Environmental, Social and Governance Report ("ESG Report") for the year to 31 December 2016 to demonstrate its commitment to sustainable development.
-This ESG Report has been prepared in accordance with the Environmental, Social and Governance Reporting Guide (the "Guide") of Hong Kong Exchanges and Clearing Limited ("HKEx"), which covers two subject areas, Environmental and Social.
+The Company is pleased to present its Environmental, Social and Governance Report ("ESG Report") for the year to 31 December 2017 to demonstrate its commitment to sustainable development.
+This ESG Report has been prepared in accordance with the Environmental, Social and Governance Reporting Guide (the "Guide") of the Hong Kong Stock Exchange, which covers two subject areas, Environmental and Social.

-The Guide encourages an issuer to identify and disclose ESG information that is material and relevant to an issuer's business.
+The Guide encourages an issuer to identify and disclose ESG subject areas and information that are material and relevant to an issuer's business.
 During the self-assessment of the Company's business, the management has decided that out of the 11 ESG aspects suggested by the Guide, the below 6 ESG aspects are material to the Company: